BEFORE

 I used a dark primer because most of what I paint are dark colours, so then I don't need as many coats of paint.
 Just pick a primer at your local hardware store and then they can put a dark tint in it.
 I don't sand the wood, I used to manually sand it with a light grid sanding pad, but not anymore, because when you dust/clean it makes for a rougher surface and sometimes small fibres of cloth get stuck in the wood.
 I use a painting tray and a small paint roller.
 I try to use the roller as much as I can, because it's much faster and also there are no paint brush marks.
 Priming the wood before painting it will help prevent chips and create a seal on the wood so the paint won't soak into the wood.

-This is the dark tinted primer but you could definitely just use a
+| This is the dark tinted primer but you could definitely just use a white primer, or whatever you have on hand:) |

-a thin coat, if the coat is too thick it will be rough on top, and you
+| I started priming this piece with a small paint roller.
+Make sure to just do a thin coat, if the coat is too thick it will be rough on top, and you will have to lightly sand it and repaint:( |

-leave them on if you wanted, but I just find it easier this way.
+| Here are the cupboard doors taken off and being primed.
+You could leave them on if you wanted, but I just find it easier this way. |

 Step 4: Let Dry.
 They usually say for at least 8 hours.